saikiranchalla1/learning-csharp/miniprojects/README.md

 Please note that the student's attributes will follow all the common name conventions and the name will have 3 parts: first name, optional middle name, and last name.

+# Project - 2
+Now that you've learned ASP.NET MVC, upgrade the above Console Application to a Web MVC application.
+Make sure to:
+1. Use repository pattern
+2. Use database of your choice
+3. Be able to perform CRUD operations
+4. Display the students information using Datatables
+5. Use areas for Teachers and Students.
+6. Use the Toastr library to show any notifications

+Think about how to show the courses to the students edit or create view.
+A student can be registered in multiple courses, hence using a dropdown with multi-select might be a good option.

+Add a new model to the project for Teachers.
+Only the teachers will be able to add add courses (use areas for this).

+**Note that there is not need to make the application visually good.
+We'll take care of this later.**